-The National Parks and Wildlife Service (NPWS) of the Department of the Environment, Heritage and Local Government (DoEHLG)
+• The National Parks and Wildlife Service (NPWS) of the Department of the Environment, Heritage and Local Government (DoEHLG)

-The National Parks and Wildlife Service (NPWS) of the Department have a formal consultation role (through the Development Applications Unit (DAU) as part of the screening and assessment process.
+The National Parks and Wildlife Service (NPWS) of the Department have a formal consultation role (through the Development Applications Unit (DAU)) as part of the screening and assessment process.
 In this regard, discussions were undertaken with Mr. Jimmy Conroy of the NPWS who is a Wildlife Ranger for the Kilkenny County Council area.
-His advice and recommendations have been taken on board in considering whether full Appropriate Assessment is necessary or not in the case of Kilmacow Local Area Plan.
+His advice and recommendations have been taken on board in considering whether full Appropriate Assessment is necessary or not in the case of the Proposed Variations to the Draft Kilmacow Local Area Plan.

-Mr. Conroy felt that full Appropriate Assessment did not need to be carried out for Kilmacow LAP given the distance of the Lower River Suir cSAC from the LAP area.
-He felt that no significant impacts were likely to occur to the cSAC or its conservation objectives as a result of the implementation of the Local Area Plan.
+Mr. Conroy felt that full Appropriate Assessment did not need to be carried out for the proposed variations to the Draft Kilmacow LAP given the distance of the Lower River Suir cSAC from the LAP area.

-Please note that the EPA and DoEHLG were consulted previously in considering whether the LAP required SEA.
+Please note that the EPA and DoEHLG were consulted previously in considering whether the Proposed Variations to the Draft LAP required SEA.